 Koalas are an iconic part of the Australian landscape.
-Whilst many local people have lived with and known about koalas living around Ballina Shire, a 2013 study (Biolink, 2013) identified the presence of a "nationally significant" population living in the southern parts of the shire.
-This study (the Koala Habitat and Population Assessment: Ballina Shire Council LGA) provided many interesting insights into the characteristics of koalas in the local area and their importance regionally, as well as providing the basis for recognising the national significance of our local koala populations.
+Whilst many local people have lived with and known about koalas living around Ballina Shire, the 2013 Koala Habitat and Population Assessment: Ballina Shire Council LGA (Biolink, 2013) identified the presence of a "nationally significant" population living in the southern parts of the shire.
+This study provided significant insights into the distribution and abundance of koalas in the local area and their importance regionally.

 Koalas in Ballina Shire are predominantly found around Meerschaum Vale, Wardell, Bagotville, Uralba, the Blackwall Range and on the Alstonville Plateau.
 Koala habitat in Ballina Shire is generally not in areas subject to planned urban development and so the focus on the Ballina Shire Comprehensive Koala Plan of Management is around infrastructure and rural land management.
-More specifically, the Pacific Highway upgrade, other road infrastructure, dogs, rural land use and private native forestry are key considerations of the Plan.
-The plan is designed to be part of the long term recovery of a healthy self-sustaining koala population in the shire.
+More specifically, the Pacific Highway upgrade, other road infrastructure, dogs, rural land use and private native forestry are key considerations of the plan.
+The plan is designed to be part of the long term management strategy of sustaining a viable koala population in the shire.